yk-liu/yk-liu.github.io/about/index.md

 With more understanding of physics, I found the theory used to describe a phenomenon is more and more elegant but in the same time complicated.
 I was happy about the differential equations, impressed by linear algebra, struck by group theory and now mesmerized by topology and differential geometry. **I am aware that physics requires much more than *just* mathematics.
 In the same time I believe that with more mathematics there will be deeper physics.**

-As for my current interest, on homepage I wrote:
+As for my current interest, on my CV I wrote:

 > I am interested in the Topological properties of materials and the phenomenon of integer discreetness arising from continuous symmetry.
 In a different perspective, I am also interested in how particles subject to relatively simple laws can exhibit novel collective properties.
 I also like coding and enjoy sharing my thoughts.